ash0080/gun.doc.cn/SEA.md

 So then where is the error?

-You might not like this, but it makes sense - it is an always easily accessible location, without worry about scope or context, that makes debugging happen faster:
+You might not like this, but it makes sense - the last error will be in an always easily accessible location, without worry about scope or context, which makes debugging happen faster:

 ```javascript
 console.log(SEA.err)